Llewxamris/PEA-framework/md/analysis.md

 # 6. Analysis
 ## Architectural Technical Analysis
-ASP.NET as our architecture was chosen for us, as that is what the college chooses to deploy onto it's servers.
+ASP.NET as our architecture was chosen for us, as that is what the college chooses to deploy onto its servers.
 Utilizing the _Model, View, Controller_ (MVC) approach to our architecture was a quick decision.
 MVC is more modern, allows for greater atomicity, is inherently modular, and made the most sense considering a majority of data displayed to the user was going to be retrieved